Learning accurate and interpretable tree-based models: Learning to split nodes in top-down algorithms

 \begin{proposition} $(\alpha,\beta)$-Tsallis entropy has the following properties for any $\alpha\in\R^+,\beta\in\mathbb{Z}^+,\alpha\notin (1/\beta,1)$ \begin{enumerate} \item (Symmetry) For any $P=\{p_i\}$, $Q=\{p_{\pi(i)}$ for some permutation $\pi$ over $[c]\}$, $g^{\textsc{Tsallis}}_{\alpha,\beta}(Q)=g^{\textsc{Tsallis}}_{\alpha,\beta}(P)$. \item $g^{\textsc{Tsallis}}_{\alpha,\beta}(P)=0$ at any vertex $p_i=1,p_j=0$ for all $j\ne i$ of the probability simplex $P$. \item (Concavity) $g^{\textsc{Tsallis}}_{\alpha,\beta}(aP+(1-a)Q)\ge ag^{\textsc{Tsallis}}_{\alpha,\beta}(P)+(1-a)g^{\textsc{Tsallis}}_{\alpha,\beta}(Q)$ for any $a\in[0,1]$. \end{enumerate} \end{proposition}

+A proof is located in Appendix \ref{app:split}.
 The above properties ensure that $(\alpha,\beta)$-Tsallis entropy is a permissible splitting criterion whenever $\alpha\notin(1/\beta,1)$. {This property makes the $(\alpha,\beta)$-Tsallis entropy an interesting parametric family to study and select the best splitting criterion form, but is not needed for establishing our sample complexity results.}